camielverdult/APC-randomness/README.md

 #### Example 3: `std::mersenne_twister_engine`, see the code in linear_congruential.cpp

 This code example demonstrates the built in `std::linear_congruential_engine` usage, and how it responds to different (or the same) seeds.
 You can try putting in different seeds to see the outcome of 7 seven dice roll outcomes with the `std::mersenne_twister_engine` generating the dice outcome.
+To run this example, select the `mersenne_twister_example` configuration.

 ### Lagged Fibonacci / Subtract with Carry